KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

 ## Introduction

 **This lab is optional**.
 This lab is aimed at people who are accustomed to working with spreadsheets and are comfortable creating sophisticated formulas within their worksheets.
-In this lab we explore how to use the SQL MODEL clause to make SQL more spreadsheet-like in terms of inserting new rows and new calculations into a query.
+In this lab we explore how to use the **`SQL MODEL`** clause to make SQL more spreadsheet-like in terms of inserting new rows and new calculations into a query.

 Estimated time: 10 minutes

 ### Objectives

-- Learn how to combine existing rows within a query create new rows
+- Learn how to combine existing rows within a query to create new rows

-- Understand how define new calculations using a spreadsheet-like syntax
+- Understand how to define new calculations using a spreadsheet-like syntax

 ### Going A Little Deeper

 Sometimes we will find that the data is organized in just the way we want it to be!
 In many cloud-based data warehouses, we are locked in to only viewing data in terms of the way it is stored.
 Making changes to the structure and organization of our data when it's in a spreadsheet is really easy - we can insert new rows and new columns to add new content.

 Wouldn't it be great if our data warehouse offered the flexibility to add completely new rows to our data set that were derived from existing rows - effectively giving us the chance to build our own  **dimension**  values.
 In general data warehousing terminology this is known as adding **custom aggregates** to our result set.

-What if we want to group the days of week into two new custom aggregates, effectively adding two new rows within our query?:
+What if we want to group the days of week into two new custom aggregates, effectively adding two new rows within our query?

 - **new row 1 - Weekday** which consists of values for Tuesday(#3), Wednesday(#4), Thursday(#5)